Objects for Everyday Resilience

 Collecting data

-1. Their relationship to the object
+Their relationship to the object

-2. The meaning of the object
+The meaning of the object

-3. Which features of resilience are mobilised by the object
+Which features of resilience are mobilised by the object

-We will use a Youth Participatory Action Research (YPAR) model.
+We used a Youth Participatory Action Research (YPAR) model.
 YPAR involves training young people in research and engaging with them at all stages of the research process.
 YPAR is well recognised as a powerful approach for engaging young people from marginalised backgrounds to learn useful skills to benefit themselves and their communities.
 It has been used effectively in research investigating resilience among marginalised young people, in particular regarding the need to address power imbalances and cultural sensitivities (Bolzan & Gale 2011; Flemming 2010).

-• Photovoice uses photography to document and observe a community.
+Photovoice uses photography to document and observe a community.
 The data captured are diverse, reflecting individual observations and their own photography techniques.

-• Digital ethnography transforms the traditional ethnographic approach into a virtual one.
+Digital ethnography transforms the traditional ethnographic approach into a virtual one.
 It uses technology like phones, computers and tablets to engage with people in research.
 They might use digital technology to submit a selfie, a video, or a voice note.
 This means that researchers can get insight into ‘their space’, such as their home, bedroom or street.
 It also means that people can contribute to research from a place that they know, and may feel more comfortable or safe there.
 Digital submissions, although relying on resources like access to technology and WiFi or data, can reduce other barriers to participation, like transport costs or travel time.